Computer Science Undergraduate Studies

 - Plan of Study (Blank Template, PDF)

 Students earning a B.S. in Computer Science can select a concentration in Secure Cyber-Systems by taking a set of courses with significant computer security content.
-Details about this option are available here.
+Students must take the following five courses:

 For students that would like to minor in Computer Science, the Computer Science minor requires 20 credit hours of Computer Science courses.
 Because of the prerequisite sequence, it normally requires at least 4 semesters (possibly including summer) to complete the minor.
 For more information regarding the CS minor, click here.